7 Small Crochet Projects – Cute & Easy Things to Crochet

 Counterintuitively, making many small pieces can feel more manageable than tackling one huge item.
 Why?
 Each square is a self-contained win.

-4. Crochet Bookmarks
+4. Crochet Coasters

 5. Quick & Easy Potholders